 9. Declaration of Connection

-Is the Bidder, or any of the Bidder’s staff who will be affected by this request for quotation, related or connected in any way with any Elected Councillor or Employee of Telford and Wrekin Council?
+Is the Bidder, or any of the Bidder’s staff who will be affected by this request for quotation, related or connected in any way with any Elected Councillor or Employee of Shropshire Council or Telford and Wrekin Council?

 Yes / No If yes, please give details: